smiler96/GMM-KMeans-PyTorch/README.md

-# Implementation of the batch k-means with PyTorch
+# Implementation of the batch GMM & k-means with PyTorch

 To cluster large amounts of data with K-Means, accelerated by GPU.